lkuper/CMPS290S-2018-09/_posts/2018-11-29-consistency-in-cassandra.md

 ### Write Requests in Cassandra

-The coordinator node sends a write request to all the replicas that comprise the write set for that particular row.
+For writes to a row, the coordinator node sends a write request to all the replicas that comprise the write set for that particular row.
 As long as all the replicas are available, they will get the write request regardless of the [write consistency level](https://docs.datastax.com/en/cassandra/3.0/cassandra/dml/dmlClientRequestsWrite.html) specified by the client.
-For a write operation to succeed, the number of replicas required to respond with an acknowledgement is determined by its consistency level.
-So, if W = QUORUM and RF = 3, then write request will be sent to all the three replicas but an acknowledgment is expected from any two.
+For a write operation to succeed, the number of replicas required to respond with an acknowledgement is determined by the write consistency level.
+So, if W = QUORUM and RF = 3, then write request will be sent to all three replicas, but an acknowledgment is expected from any two.

 Here are some of the [write consistency levels](https://docs.datastax.com/en/cassandra/3.0/cassandra/dml/dmlConfigConsistency.html#dmlConfigConsistency__dml-config-write-consistency) Cassandra provides: